Mbed-TLS/mbedtls/docs/architecture/mbed-crypto-storage-specification.md

 The valid values for a key identifier are the range from 1 to 0xfffeffff.
 This limitation on the range is not documented in user-facing documentation: according to the user-facing documentation, arbitrary 32-bit values are valid.

 * Library integration: the key file name is just the key identifer.
 This is a 32-bit value.
-* PSA service integration: the key file name is `key_id << 32 | owner_uid` where `key_id` is the key identifier specified by the application and `owner_uid` is the calling partition identifier provided to the serve by the partition manager.
+* PSA service integration: the key file name is `key_id << 32 | owner_uid` where `key_id` is the key identifier specified by the application and `owner_uid` is the calling partition identifier provided to the server by the partition manager.
 This is a 64-bit value.

 ### Key file format for 0.2.0